ldoroni/Sphana/services/Sphana.Documentation/public/content/03-trainer-cli.md

 **Purpose**: Transform raw documents into structured training data (chunks + relations).

 **What it does:**
-1. Loads documents from JSONL file or directory
+1. Loads documents from source (file, glob pattern, or directory)
 2. Normalizes text (removes extra whitespace, fixes encoding)
 3. Splits documents into fixed-size chunks with overlap
 4. Extracts entity-relation triples using NLP parser